sujaymate/G4Workshop2022/README.md

 # G4Workshop2022

-Tutorial repository for GEANT4 workshop at IUCAA
+This tarball contains template classes for the CZT detector simulation tutorial designed for the GEANT4 workshop held at IUCAA from 5th to 9th December.